blessandsoul/project-x/server/docs/admi.md

 **Error responses:**

 - `400 Bad Request` – invalid `id` or body types.
-- `401 Unauthorized` – missing/invalid token.
+- `401 Unauthorized` – missing/invalid cookie auth.
 - `404 Not Found` – quote with the given `id` does not exist.

 ---